 Clinic personnel supervise the administration of medications, access health care needs, and administer emergency first aid when appropriate.
 When students become ill or injured during the day, they should report it immediately to the teacher and request a pass to the clinic.
 Clinic personnel will contact parents as situations require.
 Please be sure to keep the school updated on current phone numbers.

-Taking medications during school hours is discouraged.
+Taking medication during school hours is discouraged.
 Parents are asked to arrange medication schedules so that it is not necessary for medication to be taken at school.
-(Medications prescribed three times daily often can be given before school, after school, and at bedtime.)
-If the treating physician prescribes administration of medication at school, the parent/guardian must complete the Administration of Medication Request form and return it to school.
+(Medications prescribed three times daily can often be given before school, after school, and at bedtime.)
+If the treating physician prescribes administration of medication at school, the parent/guardian must complete the Administration of Medication Request form (available from the clinic) and return it to school.
 The information on the form must be the same as that on the prescription container label.
 Knight ES will not accept medication sent to school in a baggie or any container other than the container provided by the pharmacy.
-The Administration of Medication Request form must be filled out and on file with the Clinic.
+The Administration of Medication Request form must be filled out and on file with the clinic.
 Students may not have medications in their possession or share these medications with others.

 Over the Counter Medication

-Administering over-the-counter medications at school is discouraged.
-Students may not have over-the-counter medications in their possession and may not share medications of any kind with fellow students.
-If a student must have an over-the-counter medication in order to attend school, the parent/guardian must fill in the GCPS Administration of Medication Request form and bring it with the medication in the original container to the Clinic.
+Administering over-the-counter medication at school is discouraged.
+Students may not have over-the-counter medication in their possession and may not share medication of any kind with fellow students.
+If a student must have an over-the-counter medication in order to attend school, the parent/guardian must fill in the GCPS Administration of Medication Request form and bring it with the medication in the original container to the clinic.
 Only adults may bring in medications; students are not allowed to carry medications.
-All medication must be kept in the Clinic in the original container.
+All medication must be kept in the clinic in the original container.